 Prior FCC consent is required to transfer control of any entity holding or controlling, directly or indirectly, an FCC spectrum licence, a Section 214 authorisation to provide interstate or international telecommunications services, or a submarine cable licence.
 Prior FCC consent is also required to assign any spectrum licence or any authorisation to provide interstate or international telecommunications services or to assign customers or lines.
 The FCC will review applications for transfer of control or assignment of a licence or authorisation to determine whether the transaction is consistent with its rules and policies and whether conditions should be imposed to ensure that the transfer or assignment serves the public interest - the touchstone of its regulatory authority.
+Pro forma transfers of control or assignments that do not result in a change in the actual controlling party generally do not require prior FCC approval, although notice must be provided to the FCC within 30 days of the transaction.

 Mergers or acquisitions of companies with assets in excess of a specified amount, which is adjusted for inflation, are required to file information with the DoJ and the FTC to permit either agency to determine whether the transaction complies with the antitrust laws.